elsasserlab/minute/README.md

   for other jobs to run.
 Consider that this includes not only running time but also queuing time.
 - Ask only for 1 core.
-- Make sure you call `conda init && conda activate minute` in the wrapper.
+- Make sure you call `conda activate minute` in the wrapper.

 # Result folders